70 Amazing Advantages and Benefits of Language Learning

 Boaz Keysar, Sayuri L. Hayakawa and Sun Gyu An (2012).
 “The Foreign-Language Effect: Thinking in a Foreign Tongue Reduces Decision Biases”.

-If you think English is enough to get all the information from your area of expertise, you just went full retard.
-Never go full retard.
+If you think English is enough to get all the information from your area of expertise, think again.

-Knowledge of languages improves international information exchange thus contributing to various improvements and developments at national, regional and local level.
+Knowledge of languages improves international information exchange thus contributing to various improvements and developments at a national, regional and local level.

 Speaking other foreign languages enables you to tap into the vast ocean of information which was not previously available and to pass it on to others.

 While studying another language, you not only learn how to communicate in that language, you also get to know a lot about the country, the culture, and the people.
 As you progress, you begin to better understand and sympathize with the people who speak the language.

 Discovering their history, you experience their pain, share their victories.
 You begin to see the world through their eyes.
 And then the magic happens – you create a connection between your own culture and language to theirs and you develop a deeper understanding of your own language and culture.

 That often makes you more aware and appreciative of the unique qualities within your own language, people, and culture.